HazyResearch/deepdive/doc/doc/advanced/deepdiveapp.md

 * `db.url`

     A URL representing the database configuration is supposed to be stored in this file.
-    For example, `postgresql://user:password@localhost:5432/database_name` can be the line stored in it.
+    For example, the following URL can be the line stored in it:

+    ```
+    postgresql://user:password@localhost:5432/database_name
+    ```

-    [SSL connections for PostgreSQL](https://jdbc.postgresql.org/documentation/91/ssl.html) can be enabled by setting parameter `ssl` as true in the URL, e.g.,  `postgresql://user:password@localhost:5432/database_name?ssl=true`.
+    [SSL connections for PostgreSQL](https://jdbc.postgresql.org/documentation/91/ssl.html) can be enabled by setting parameter `ssl` as true in the URL, e.g.:

+    ```
+    postgresql://user:password@localhost:5432/database_name?ssl=true
+    ```

-    If you use a self-signed certificate, you may want to disable validation with an extra `sslfactory` parameter: `postgresql://user:password@localhost:5432/database_name?ssl=true&sslfactory=org.postgresql.ssl.NonValidatingFactory`.
+    If you use a self-signed certificate, you may want to disable validation with an extra `sslfactory` parameter:

+    ```
+    postgresql://user:password@localhost:5432/database_name?ssl=true&sslfactory=org.postgresql.ssl.NonValidatingFactory
+    ```

 * `deepdive.conf`